 As healthcare regulations and markets shift and change, so should a health system’s approach to building relationships with physicians.

-For physician relationship managers (PRMs), one of the biggest challenges may be to stay on target and in front of physicians.
-We spoke with two experts from CHRISTUS Health—ranked among the top 10 Catholic health systems in the United States by size, with more than 40 hospitals and facilities in seven U.S. states—to glean their insights and best practices on engaging physicians.
+For physician relationship managers (PRMs), one of the biggest challenges may be to stay on target and in front of physicians and balance sales management.
+We spoke with two experts from CHRISTUS Health—ranked among the top 10 Catholic health systems in the United States by size, with more than 40 hospitals and facilities in seven U.S. states—to glean their insights and best practices on engaging and building relationships with physicians.

 Dana B. Smelser, Director of Marketing and Business Development at CHRISTUS Health Shreveport-Bossier